 Driskill Mountain is located on private property in the middle of Northern Louisiana, only a short drive off of the 507 freeway.
 Louisiana is divided into parishes instead of counties, a tradition that comes from its French and Spanish heritage.
 Driskill Mountain is part of the Bienville Parish, located near Shreveport (Louisiana’s major city) and Ruston and Grambling, two popular neighboring college towns.

 The Bienville Parish is beloved for its fishing and hunting, as it offers many lakes and forests in the surrounding area.
-Their forestry commodity alone is valued at over $47 million dollars.
+Their forestry commodity alone is valued at more than $47 million dollars.

 The easiest way to find Driskill Mountain is to head to the Mount Zion Presbyterian Church in the town of Arcadia.
 If you follow the dirt road behind the church’s cemetery and into the pine wood trees you will be able to follow trail signs that point the way.